Image

 Short description

 SIDWater is devoted to ensuring the sustainability of municipal drinking water supplies and reuse by developing new innovative treatment processes for removing per- and polyfluoroalkyl substances (PFAS), dissolved organic matter (DOM) and other emerging contaminants.
 To ensure healthy drinking water, the Swedish Food Agency (SLV) decided on a new limit of PFAS allowed in the released municipal drinking water.
 Over 2 million Swedish consumers receive water exceeding the proposed limits.
-Therefore, there is an urgent need to develop sustainable innovative drinking water treatment solutions for large-scale water supply and reuse.
+There is an urgent need to develop sustainable innovative drinking water treatment solutions for large-scale water supply and reuse.

 More about the project